pmdredd/CourseApp/README.md

-# Course Management application for UoD GA30003 course
+# Course Management application for UoD GA30003/4 course

+The aim of this project is to provide an application lecturers can use to manage Courses, Courseworks, Students and Student Submissions.
+If you are a 2019 GA30003/4 student, you can find the full Sprint 1 and 2 requirement specifications in BlackBoard under 'Agile'.

+This is a port of the original project to Symfony 4.4.
+The original project was built using plain procedural PHP + PDO and can be found here: https://github.com/Lairdd1989/Uni3rdAGILEProject

 ## Setting up the project
 ### Requirements
-This application is based on Symfony 4.4.

 Make sure you have the following installed:

 - PHP 7.2+